harrisonglotz/nrhp/README.md

 -Ability to automatically fetch nomination pdfs for a specific listing, or for all listings in a given locality

 -Map listings of a given locality for user interaction, directions, etc.

--Create a barebones wikipedia page for a given listing

 -National Historic Landmark support